annakrystalli/Laypersons_guide_to_the_open_tech_galaxy/README.md

   - upvoting descriptions

 #### Dev contributors:
-##### All sorts of skills from programmers to knowledge seeking!
+##### All sorts of skills from programmers to term demystifying!
 - dataa engineering - wed developing - api developing - design, data science - data visualisation - user experience - etc etc

 <br>

-#### PLUS: anyone can be a term query or knowledge contributor:
+#### PLUS: anyone can be a term query contributor or demystifier:
-Needed to provide short descriptions.
-This is really key if the final interactive webapp is to provide any extra insight into the network of terms for the user.
-With the descriptions however, the visual network becomes really powerful.
-The could also provide suggestions for potential relationship links to other terms
+Crowsourcing descriptions is a key.
+If the final interactive webapp is to provide any extra insight into the network of terms for the user.
+With the descriptions however, the visual network becomes really powerful, and even before any data visualation, a simple interface to the term descriptions database would make a good prototype for the webapp.

+To supplement or instead of crowsourcing relationship links between the term, we could also try scraping link information.
+If it were systematic enough, we might be able to track it through time.

 ***

 ### HOW?
 ### Build it step by step

 Put the challenge to local hack groups as a series of fun hack sessions with particular focus on TUoS student groups.
-But the sessions will be open to anyone Provide a more flexible framework to work.
+But the sessions will be open to anyone.

+#### Provide a more flexible framework to work.
 - Tackle one challenge at a time.
 - allow teams to collaborate and encourage building on merging solutions.
-- Different groups might be interested in different parts of the build challenges.
+- Different groups might be interested in different parts of the build challenges so approach so try to facilitate.
 - Maybe even try an agile approach?